 "Who would do...this?"
 Honoka was on the verge of tears.

 "It's okay, Alice."
-Shino turned from the chaos on the screen, to Alice's whitened face, "It's so lucky that we couldn't go, and you're safe."
+Shino turned from the chaos on the screen, to Alice's whitened face, "It's so lucky that we couldn't go.
+You're safe."

 The girls left for their homes in silence.
 Of course, none of them felt like listening to the news.
 It was Shino's mother who heard the evacuation warning, but they hadn't finished packing overnight bags when the world blew up.
 Every window for miles had been shattered; every young girl flung to the ground.

-The Tokyo evacuation had been a hideous chaos.
+The Tokyo evacuation had been bedlam.
 Walking wounded streaming from the inner suburbs, disaster relief and military rushing inwards, screaming prophecies of doom on every block.
 There was a dark cloud in the sky; the air tasted of steel and brick.

 Shino, Alice, Isami and their mother had finally reached a pick-up point.
-The Inokumas and Komichis were there too, as well as Honoka's family.
-Yoko had barely forced her siblings and parents onto a packed military transport and shouted that she'd be on the next one.
+The Inokumas and Aya's mother were there too, as well as Honoka's family.
+Yoko had just pushed her siblings and parents onto an over-packed military transport and shouted that she'd be on the next one.

 "We'll both be on it!"
 The redhead grinned at her friend Aya, squeezing her hand, "Sorry."

-As the next transport roared up, people in the crowd had started yelling about Martian Kataphrakts.
+As the next transport roared up, people in the crowd had started yelling about Martian Kataphrakts getting closer.
 A heaving riot had broken out.
-Shino had barely kept hold of Alice's hand–and Honoka had stumbled, fallen under the mass of feet and faces.
+Shino had barely kept hold of Alice's hand–and Honoka had stumbled.
+Fallen under the mass of feet and faces.

 Her parents had forced a path through the crowd to her, and so had Yoko, hitting out with fists and elbows to reach her classmate.
-Aya's parents had barely hauled her onto the transport, as it lurched away from them.
-As Aya beat her fists pathetically on the walls, and called Yoko a baka, baka, baka.....
+Aya's mother had forced her onto the transport, with Shino, her family, and Alice.
+Which had lurched away while Yoko was still hidden in the mob.
+Aya called the redhead baka, baka, baka, and and beat her fists on the window.

 "Aya!
-She's with Honoka's parents," Shino had consoled her, "She's strong, she be on the next bus, we'll see they're both okay, soon…" Aya would've been more reassured if Shino's big sister hadn't been quite silent, "Alice, are you sure you're okay?"
+She's with Honoka's parents," Shino consoled her, "She's strong, she'll be on the next bus.
+We'll see they're both okay, soon…" Aya would've been more reassured if Shino's big sister Isami hadn't been quite silent, "Alice, are you sure you're okay?"

 Alice was still wearing her Princess costume.
 She looked up as Shino spoke, and tried to smile.

 "Alice, your family will be fine, I'm sure of it!
-They live in a little country village, and they've got the British army and the Royal navy, I'm sure England will be okay…Britons will never be slaves, you know?"
+They're in a little country village, and they've got the British army and the Royal navy, I'm sure England will be okay…Britons will never be slaves, you know?"

 Alice smiled at that.
-The two of them occupied the rest of the journey singing 'Rule Bitannia', then 'They'll always be an England' and so on.
+The two of them occupied the rest of the journey singing 'Rule Britannia', then 'They'll always be an England' and so on.
 Shino, Isami and the rest of the bus 'lalalaed' along.
-Then they sang the Japanese anthem; Alice and Shino 'lalaed' to that.
-Aya listened, and tried to think of nothing else.
+Then they sang the Japanese anthem; Shino, but not Alice, had to 'lalala' to that.
+Tone-deaf Aya listened, and tried to think of nothing else.

 Still more majestic shall you rise,